 The easy solution I’ve found is to create a loop.
 In the example scenario they should transfer like this:

 Joe’s Freedom Unlimited —> Joe’s Ink Business Cash —> Suzy’s Sapphire Reserve —> Joe’s Freedom Unlimited

 Creating a loop chain has solved that problem in my household.
 As noted, it took 24 hours after removing accounts to re-add them to other cards, so be aware of that limitation.

 - Annual fee: $75 per authorized user

 - $300 travel credit?
 Authorized users do not get their own travel credits.
-Travel purchases made on authorized user cards do get reimbursed but it comes out of the same $300 per year bucket as the primary card.
+Travel purchases made on authorized user cards do get reimbursed but the reimbursement comes out of the same $300 per year bucket as the primary card.

 - Airport Lounge Access?
-Authorized users will get Priority Pass Select membership like the primary user.
+Authorized users get Priority Pass Select membership like the primary user.

 - Primary car rental collision damage waiver?
 Yes